Accounting & Finance

 Knowing how site workers’ safety and security can cut costs and avoid construction delays is key to ensuring all workers are trained in site safety and use the appropriate PPE as and when required.

 Here’s a list of why you need to invest in keeping your site safe for workers.

 Avoiding loss of life

-Let’s start off our list with the most obvious reason to prioritize health and safety.
+Let’s start off our list with the most apparent reason to prioritize health and safety.
 Injuries are a given factor, and workers are vulnerable to any scenario such as a collapsing scaffold or an on-site fire.
-Injuries as a result of these situations are potentially disabling, and it is difficult to work your way around them if indeed there were lapses on your side, and if a worker is crippled or — if worse comes to worst — loses his life.
+Injuries resulting from these situations are potentially disabling.
+It is challenging to work your way around them if indeed there were lapses on your side.
+If a worker is disabled or — if worse comes to worst — loses his life.

 Hard hats, fall protection solutions and harnesses all function to protect workers as they execute hazardous tasks.
 By investing in high-quality construction safety essentials, you can prevent accidents from happening and protect yourself from consequences you could otherwise avoid.

 If you are developing a property in cities like Edinburgh or Inverness, you should learn about local regulations and guidelines.

 Sure enough, much of these regulations are devoted towards maintaining a safe workplace for everybody on the site, most especially your workers and machine operators.
 Safety compliance is essential to getting a building warrant from a local council.

 Without proper safety measures in place and a certified safety specialist to oversee your site operations, you will risk having your application rejected by the local council.
 This would mean engaging in a lengthy and costly adjustment in your site plans.

 Support future property investments